uksrc-developers/.github/README.md

 These requirements serve multiple purposes.
 On the developer side, they are there to help onboard future developers that may take over working on the repositories.
-On the user side, they are there to help standardise what is to be expected in the Readme of a repository so that they can find the correct code for their goals.
+On the user side, they are there to help standardise what is to be expected in the Readme of a repository so that a user can find the correct code for their goals.

-If external documentation exists for the repository, such as a Pypi page for pip installable pythong packages, we ask that such external documentation be linked in the Readme.
+If external documentation exists for the repository, such as a Pypi page for pip installable python packages, we ask that such external documentation be linked in the Readme.

-After reading the Readme.md file, users and developers who previously were unfamiliar with the work, should know what inputs they would need for this code to be used as intended, what the outputs should look like, and they should be able to use the repository with minimal difficulties.
+After reading the Readme.md file, users and developers who previously were unfamiliar with the work should know what inputs they would need for this code to be used as intended, what the outputs should look like, and they should be able to use the repository with minimal difficulties.

 #### Future Work
 If the repository is still actively being developed, or aims to have future development efforts done to it, we ask that any developmental goals be listed and described in the end of the Readme file.
-If Jira tickets or confluence pages exists for any of this work, we ask that they be linked to.
+If Jira tickets or Confluence pages exist for any of this work, we ask that they be linked to.

 #### Optional additions
-Nice to have additions that could be beneficial if provided could contain, but are not limited to:
+'Nice to have' additions that could be beneficial if provided could contain, but are not limited to:
 - Link to Demo video of how to use the repository
 - Description of how to use the repository for work that may not have been within the original intention
 - Relevant information to Profiling data, when accompanied by an analysis of this data and the performance
 - How to use the repository in an automatic fashion, if it was not initially designed to be automatic

 ### Container Definition Files

 For any repository that relies on the use, or recommends the use of containers, such as Docker, Podman or Singularity images, we require that **NO** fully built containers/images be uploaded.
-Instead, the container definition files be provided where possible and links to container repos be provided if such a container was used.
+Instead, the container definition files should be provided where possible and links to container repos should be provided if such a container was used.
 The purpose of this is to help developers understand what libraries and software requirements go into a container and to make it easier to change the containers when necessary.
 If a container is required, then the software requirements in the container need not be listed in the software requirements section of the Readme.
 If using a container is optional, we ask that the software Requirements section of the Readme list all software and libraries, and mark the ones that should be in a container.
----